-The DR-125 Rotary Diaphragm Actuator is a pneumatic spring-return rotary actuator used for on-off or modulating control of a quarter-turn valve.
-The model number 125 is the actuator size, and designates the effective pressure area in square inches of the spring-loaded diaphragm.
+The DR-85B Rotary Diaphragm Actuator is a pneumatic spring-return rotary actuator used for on-off or modulating control of a quarter-turn valve.
+The model number-85-is the actuator size, and designates the effective pressure area in square inches of the spring-loaded diaphragm.
 The spring action may be spring-to-close or spring-to-open, and is reversible without additional parts.

-A choice of two spring ranges is available-35 or 60 psi (240 or 420 kPa).
+A choice of two spring ranges is available-35 or 60 psi (240 or 410 kPa).
+A lockable model of the actuator is available.
+Operation of the lockable model is described in the Lockable Model section.